nrobin24/pharmacology-thesis/#ch1-introduction/MyContributions/header.md

-## 1.2 My Contributions to Included Published Works
+## 1.2 Personal Contributions to Included Publication